vkotturu/learning-library/developer-library/microservices-unified-observability/observability/observability.md

     <copy>cd $GRABDISH_HOME/observability;./createMonitorsAndExporters.sh</copy>
     ```

-You will see some warning messages related to configmaps not existing as this is the initial setup that may safely be ignored.
+You will see some warning messages related to configmaps not existing, as this is the initial setup, that may safely be ignored.

 ## Task 2: Configure Grafana